-End-Plating Process - Each tie to be end plated in such a fashion and sequence as to apply 30,000 lbs. (within the range of 29,000 to 31,000 lbs.) pressure on southern hardwoods and 26,000 lbs. (within the range of 25,000 to 27,000 lbs.) for west coast species.
+End-Plating Process - Each tie to be end plated will be mechanically squeezed to its original dimensions in such a fashion and sequence as to apply 30,000 lbs. (within the range of 29,000 to 31,000 lbs.) pressure on southern hardwoods and 26,000 lbs. (within the range of 25,000 to 27,000 lbs.) for west coast species.
 Pressures to be applied proportionally and on the entirety of all four tie surfaces before plate is pressed into the end.
 While in this pre-load condition, plates are to be pressed flush with the end of the tie and will be flush before leaving each plant.
 End plates to remain securely seated on the end of the tie and withstand rail vibrations.
-(Rev. 9-21)